Alarms that a bus had rammed a bus shelter on Valhallavägen began arriving at SOS Alarm at 3:23 p.m.

 The emergency services state that the bus, a double-decker, was not in service and therefore without passengers.

-Just under an hour after the first alarm, the police confirm that several people have died: "There are both injured and deceased people in the incident."
+Just under an hour after the first alarm, the police confirmed that several people had died.

-During the evening, the City of Stockholm's crisis support team is on site, and the Kommunal union, which organizes employees at the bus depot in question, is deploying resources to support its members.
+During the evening, the City of Stockholm's crisis support team will be on site.
+The Kommunal union, which organizes employees at the affected bus depot, is deploying resources to support its members.

-At 10 p.m., it is reported that the driver has been arrested on suspicion of causing death and causing bodily harm, following a decision by the prosecutor.
-There is no indication that the incident was intentional, according to the police.
+At 10 p.m., it was announced that the driver had been arrested on suspicion of causing death of a normal degree and causing bodily harm.
+According to the police, there is no indication that the incident was intentional.